 You know now your life goals, how much money you have today, how much money you'll need and what you need to do to achieve them.

 As a next step before starting investing, it's important to understand the practical basics.
 Keep reading here...

-Or, if you want more top tips, why not subscribe to Money Tips, our fortnightly email which does just that!
+Or, if you want more top tips, why not subscribe to Money Tips, our fortnightly email which covers just that!